bb-froggy/realmjoin-docs/docs/faq.md

     <https://docs.realmjoin.com/>

 ## Am I able to maintain my own packages and updates
 Yes.
-RealmJoin offers packageing-as-a-service but you may also check in ready-to-use packages.
+RealmJoin offers packaging-as-a-service but you may also check in ready-to-use packages.
 In addition it is possible to use additional deployment repositories completely maintained independently.

 ## Which platforms are supported?
 RealmJoin v4 is only available for Windows 10.